statianzo/webpack-livereload-plugin/README.md

 ##### Webpack always generates js and css together

-If your webpack is always generating js and css files it will trigger multiple reloads.
-You could set `liveCSS` and `liveImg` to `false` to prevent multiple reloads.
+If your webpack is always generating js and css files together you could set `useSourceHash` to `true` to generate a hash for each changed asset and it should prevent multiple reloads.

+Alternatively if this slows your build process you could set `liveCSS` and `liveImg` to `false` to prevent multiple reloads.